Donald DeFreeze: Escape

 DeFreeze escaped from Soledad Prison on March 5, 1973.
-He made his way to Oakland, California, where he was hidden by white friends from the Vacaville BCA.
+He made his way over to Oakland, California, where he was hidden by white friends from the Vacaville BCA.
 He was taken to the house of Patricia "Mizmoon" Soltysik, with whom he lived for several months.
 Through Soltysik, DeFreeze met Camilla Hall, a white Berkeley artist and former social worker.
 The two women had an established lesbian relationship, and DeFreeze eventually had relations with each of them.
 Later he was also sexually involved with SLA member Emily Harris, after she and her husband William decided to have an open marriage.

 SLA

 DeFreeze and Soltysik co-founded the Symbionese Liberation Army, and soon recruited members for the group.
 DeFreeze adopted the name General Field Marshal Cinque (which he pronounced "SINK-you", though this is not how the name is historically pronounced).
-He took the name from Joseph Cinqué, a captive Mandan who reportedly led the slave rebellion that took over the Spanish slave ship Amistad in 1839; the Africans regained their freedom following a United States Supreme Court case.
+He took the name from Joseph Cinqué, a captive Mende who reportedly led the slave rebellion that took over the Spanish slave ship Amistad in 1839; the Africans regained their freedom following a United States Supreme Court case.
 He adopted the surname Mtume from the Swahili word for "prophet".

 By late summer SLA members included Joe Remiro, a Vietnam veteran and activist who was a friend of Little and Wolfe.
-As DeFreeze's circle of leftist friends widened, he also came to know Angela Atwood, 25.
+As DeFreeze's circle of acquaintances widened, he also came to know Angela Atwood, 25.
 She and her husband had moved to the Bay Area from Indiana along with William and Emily Harris.
 All had moved from Bloomington, where they knew each other at university.
 The Atwoods separated that year, and Angela lived with the Harrises.

 After acquiring arms, the group perpetrated a number of crimes, the most infamous being the November 1973 murder of Oakland Schools Superintendent Marcus Foster, a black candidate for mayor of the city.
 DeFreeze was a suspect in the shooting of Foster's deputy, Assistant Superintendent Robert Blackburn, who was seriously wounded in the attack.
 The SLA provoked outrage in the black community by their assassination of Foster, an admired public figure who was the first black superintendent of any major public school system.

 In February 1974 they kidnapped newspaper heiress Patty Hearst in Berkeley.
 They first sought an exchange and release of political prisoners.
 When that was refused, they told her to ask her father for a ransom enough to feed the poor people.

 On April 15, 1974 they robbed the Hibernia Bank in San Francisco of $10,000.
 Both Hearst and DeFreeze were captured on security videos that showed them brandishing weapons.